 Standardized tests are designed to give a common measure of students' performance.
 Because large numbers of students throughout the country take the same test, they give educators a common standard of measure.
 Educators use these standardized tests to tell how well school programs are succeeding or to give themselves a picture of the skills and abilities of students today.

 Standardized tests can help teachers and administrators make decisions regarding the instructional program.
-They help schools measure how students in a given class, school, or school system perform in relation to other students who take the same test.
+They help schools measure how students in a given class, school, or school system performance in relation to other students who take the same test.
 Using the results from these tests, teachers and administrators can evaluate the school system, a school program, or a particular student.

 Different types of standardized tests have different purposes.
 Standardized achievement tests measure how much students have already learned about a school subject.
 The results from these tests can help teachers develop programs that suit students' achievement levels in each subject area, such as reading, math, language skills, or science.